DominicHart/react-editable-photo-grid/README.md

-updateSelectedPhotos | Void | A method to update the selectedPhotos prop changes | Number | Tracks when changes have been made (the editable part) increaseChanges | Void | A method to update the changes prop imageSrcPrefix | String | A string that represents the url prefix for each photo image src attribute.
-The photo 'id' property is appended to this string to generate the source.
+updateSelectedPhotos | Void | A method to update the selectedPhotos prop changes | Number | Tracks when changes have been made (the editable part) increaseChanges | Void | A method to update the changes prop imageSrcPrefix | String | A string that represents the url prefix for each photo image src attribute. imageSrcProperty | String | Determines which photo property is used for the img src parameter. useGallery | Boolean | Activate the Gallery component. highestGalleryKey | Number | Pass this prop if you are using the gallery component.
+This must be the highest image column overall index. buttonArrows | ButtonArrows | Allows you to override the basic button arrows with custom html.

 ## How to Use